pspete/psPAS/docs/collections/_commands/New-PASUser.md

 New-PASUser -UserName NewUser -InitialPassword $securePWD -UseGen1API
 ```

-Creates a Vault user named NewUser, with password set to securestring value from $securePWD, using the v9 (classic) API
+Creates a Vault user named NewUser, with password set to securestring value from $securePWD, using the Gen1 API

 ### EXAMPLE 2
 ```